6–9th July 2020

 We invite participation from you – practitioners and researchers from the Asia-Pacific region and beyond –

-to share your insights and what you see as critical learnings for ‘service design’,‘co-design’ or ‘social innovation’ in your areas of work by allowing plurality
+to share your insights and what you see as critical learnings for ‘service design’,‘co-design’ or ‘social innovation’ in your areas of work by allowing plurality in these definitions.

 Long Paper Track